-Earning counseling licensure in Minnesota can be a long journey as the state sets specific education and work requirements for each type of counseling license.
-There are over 17,000 counselors working in the state with most employed in substance abuse, behavioral disorder, and mental health counseling.1-5 A Minnesota counseling license can open up many opportunities to work with diverse populations in challenging situations.
+There are over 17,100 counselors working in Minnesota as of May 2021, with most employed in substance abuse, behavioral disorder, and mental health counseling.1-5 A Minnesota counseling license can open up many opportunities to work with diverse populations in challenging situations.
 For example, Licensed Professional Clinical Counselors (LPCCs) provide mental health and psychotherapeutic counseling services to all age groups.
 If you’d like to know more about what it takes to develop a Minnesota counseling career, this page summarizes the major types of counseling licensure in the state.

 Table of Contents